 Ryan, who regularly queues for latest Apple product, enjoys discussing the intersection of digital innovation, education, and community over a good cup of hot coffee or a cold microbrew.
 He is passionate about helping others live fully and express their identity authentically in both analog and digital spaces.

-Currently residing in the Pacific Wonderland, Ryan enjoys spending time with his family including Dr. Heather Ingersoll (currently the executive director of the non-profit, Godly Play Foundation), two young children, and a golden retriever.
-In his free time, beyond changing diapers and endless laundry, Ryan enjoys exploring nature and building LEGOs with his kids (or, more realistically, sitting in despair while watching his kids destroy the LEGO creations).
+Residing in the Pacific Wonderland, Ryan enjoys spending time with his family—partner, two young kids, and a golden retriever named Wrigley.
+When not in his hammock or forest bathing, Ryan enjoys discussing the intersection of digital innovation, education, and community over a good cup of brew.
+He is passionate about helping others live fully and express their identity authentically in both analog and digital spaces.
+In his free time—beyond changing diapers and endless laundry—Ryan enjoys building LEGOs with his kids (or, more realistically, sitting in despair while watching his kids destroy the LEGO creations).

 You can find Ryan on Twitter, @ryincascadia, or, if you prefer, send him a message with the form below.
 To learn more about the sorts of things Ryan has accomplished, you are invited to explore his curriculum vitae.